ridhimagarg/DeepLearning-with-Python---FrancoisChollet/important_points.md

     - Because of information leakage, we need validation data. while evaluating/optimizing(hyperparameter tuning) our model takes away some information of validation data.
 Hence, to test over testing data gives us unbiased results without any information leakage.

+### Data processing in NN

+    - To make learning easier we should follow -:

+        => low values (0-1)
+        => homogenous data

+    - Why there is a need to feature engineering in DL?

+        - helps in solving problem easily.
+        - if you have less training data then creating more useful features helps in learning better model.

+### Story of underfitting and overfitting

+    - At the begining, optimization and generalization are correlated i.e, lower the loss of training data, lower the loss on the test data.
+While this is hapening, you model is said to be underfit i.e, your model not yet leant all the relavant patterns.
+    But after certain no. of iterations, generalization stops improving thats where model starts to overfit.

+    - To prevent model from learn irrelavant patterns: get more training data to learn relavant patterns.

+    - To prevent overfitting: Reducing the number of network's size i.e, no. of neurons, layers.
+    What happens is -> High size of network then high no. of parameters then high memoization capacity(training data mapping with targets) hence it prevents generalization over new data.
+So smaller sized network for overfitted model is suggested.

+    But there is a fight between <b>too much capacity</b> and <b>not too much capacity</b>